-This is list is growing, and we welcome contributions from the community.
+This is a growing list, and so we welcome contributions from the community.
 Please let us know if we should add anything using the form at the bottom of this page.

 Nutrition and Cognition

-- Controlled trial of vitamin-mineral supplementation: Effects of intelligence and performance
+A controlled trial of vitamin-mineral supplementation: Effects of intelligence and performance (study in children).

 A triple-blind placebo-controlled design capable of determining whether supplements could produce significant gains in standardized validated indices of intelligence/performance.
 Results showed highly significant improvements in I.Q with the 100% RDA group showing an (average) 3.7 point IQ increase, and one-third of the cohort showing a 10 point IQ jump.
 The 200% RDA group showed lower improvements, similar to the 50% RDA group.